AnnaMedvedieva/quote-generator/README.md

 # quote-generator

-App written in Kotlin that shows random quote when pushing the button.
+App that shows random quote after pushing the button.

 ## Built with